10up/classifai/README.md

 [Categories](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#categories) are five levels of hierarchies that IBM Watson can identify from your text.
 [Keywords](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#keywords) are specific terms from your text that IBM Watson is able to identify.
 [Concepts](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#concepts) are high-level concepts that are not necessarily directly referenced in your text.
 [Entities](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#entities) are people, companies, locations, and classifications that are made by IBM Watson from your text.

-### How can I view the taxonomies that are generated from the NLU Language Processing?
+### How can I view the taxonomies that are generated from the NLU classification?

-Whatever options you have selected in the Category, Keyword, Entity, and Concept taxonomy dropdowns in the NLU Language Processing settings can be viewed within Classic Editor metaboxes and the Block Editor side panel.
+Whatever options you have selected in the Category, Keyword, Entity, and Concept taxonomy dropdowns in the NLU classification settings can be viewed within Classic Editor metaboxes and the Block Editor side panel.
 They can also be viewed in the All Posts and All Pages table list views by utilizing the Screen Options to enable those columns if they're not already appearing in your table list view.

 ### Should I alert my site's users that AI tools are being used?